QuantEcon/lecture-source-py/source/rst/perm_income.rst

 .. index::
     single: Permanent Income Model; Savings Problem

-In this section we state and solve the savings and consumption problem faced by the consumer
+In this section, we state and solve the savings and consumption problem faced by the consumer

 Preliminaries